damien-dupre/dcu-r-tutorials/slides/slide_04_02.md

 # Hypothesis testing

-If they are expert in their field, why don't scientists just use common sense?
+If they are experts in their field, why don't scientists just use common sense?
 The best answer is a really simple one: **we can't trust them**.
-Scientists can't solve **deductive** problems (ones where no guessing is required such as hypothesizing after the results are known) without being influenced by pre-existing biases.
+Scientists can't solve **deductive** problems (ones where no guessing is required such as hypothesising after the results are known) without being influenced by pre-existing biases.

-Instead, scientific reasoning  requires to engage in **induction**, making wise guesses and going beyond the immediate evidence of the senses to make generalisations about the world.
-Therefore, much of statistics is basically a safeguard.
+Instead, scientific reasoning requires engagement in **induction**, making wise guesses and going beyond the immediate evidence of the senses to make generalisations about the world.
+Therefore, much of statistics is functions as a safeguard.

 **Inductive research** is the process of formulating hypotheses a priori from theories and to test them against the data.
 Every hypothesis, called H<sub>A</sub> has to state a difference (between groups or according values) and every hypothesis has a null hypothesis counterpart (no difference between groups or according values) also called H<sub>0</sub>.